How is renewed violence in Myanmar affecting the Rohingya?

 Activists claim recruiting the Rohingya is designed to create communal tensions between the Rohingya and the Rakhine Buddhists.

 Videos surfaced on social media on March 19 showing the Rohingya apparently protesting against the Arakan Army.
-However, many X users speculated that this was a military government-sponsored protest.
-In an X post, Aung Kyaw Moe, cabinet member of the National Unity Government Myanmar – the elected MPs who were removed in the coup – wrote, “Junta is using the Rohingya as a proxy to protest against AA [Arakan Army] in Buthidang is not definitely organic.”
+However, many X users speculated that this was a military-sponsored protest.

+In an X post, Aung Kyaw Moe, cabinet member of Myanmar’s National Unity Government, made up of elected MPs removed in the coup – wrote: “Junta is using the Rohingya as a proxy to protest against AA [Arakan Army] in Buthidang is not definitely organic.”

 Junta is using the Rohingya as a proxy to protest against AA in Buthidang is not definitely organic.
 It is not that easy for the Rohingya suddenly to come together in hundred of people in a Random morning to protest.
 We , the Rohingya must be politically very cautious and be in… pic.twitter.com/DGgWm5bl2e